List of Matrix series characters: Architect

-Portrayed by Helmut Bakaitis.
-He is the "father" of The Matrix and its predecessors, and an exceptionally powerful AI.
+Portrayed by Helmut Bakaitis, he is the "father" of The Matrix and its predecessors, and an exceptionally powerful AI.
 The Oracle states that he tries to "balance the equations" of the Matrix while she unbalances them.
 The character first appears in The Matrix Reloaded when Neo encounters him while looking for The Source.
 The Architect tells Neo that he must choose between saving the Matrix and saving Trinity.
 After Neo chooses the latter and surrenders himself to the machines to purge Smith from the Matrix, the Architect tells the Oracle at the end of The Matrix Revolutions that he will honor the new human/machine truce and allow everyone who wishes to leave the Matrix to do so.
 As expected from an AI, the Architect is emotionless, analytical, logical, and pragmatic.
 He generally views humanity and human emotion with contempt if not outright misanthropy.

-Originally, Sean Connery was offered the role but turned it down because he did not understand the story.
+Sean Connery was originally offered the role, but turned it down because he did not understand the story.